rails/rails/guides/source/asset_pipeline.md

 By default, assets are served from the `/assets` directory.

-WARNING: Do not run the precompile command in development mode.
-Running it in development generates a marker file named `.manifest.json`, which tells the application that it can serve the compiled assets.
+WARNING: Running the precompile command in development generates a marker file named `.manifest.json`, which tells the application that it can serve the compiled assets.
 As a result, any changes you make to your source assets won't be reflected in the browser until the